General of The Salvation Army: Leadership

-The general serves as the Chief executive officer (CEO) of The Salvation Army at the international level, but the organization is divided into many subunits controlled by other individuals.
-For instance, Commissioner David Hudson, appointed by Cox, serves as the CEO of The Salvation Army of the United States.
+The General serves as the chief executive officer (CEO) of The Salvation Army at the international level, but the organization is divided into many subunits controlled by other individuals.
+For instance, Commissioner Merle Heatwole, appointed by Buckingham, serves as the National Commander of The Salvation Army of the United States.

 Generals of The Salvation Army

 Timeline

 Below is a timeline of Salvation Army Generals' terms in office.